 The present structure is St. Mary’s fifth church building.
-It was constructed in 1881.
+It was constructed in 1881 and dedicated to the Holy Name of Mary by Bishop John Vertin on September 12, 1882.
 The present rectory was built in 1922.

 Parish School: The first Catholic school in Sault Ste.
 Marie was started in 1885.
 The present St. Mary School began in 1937.
 The elementary school on Maple Street served first through eighth grades for 34 years until its closure in 1971.
 The school was reopened in 1993 after a 22-year hiatus.
 The school now serves students in kindergarten through eighth grade.

 Prior to 1937, girls in grade school through high school attended the Loretto Academy, opened by the Loretto Sisters in 1896.
 The Loretto Academy became a co-educational high school in 1945.

 In 1971, both the Loretto High School and St. Mary’s Grade School were closed due to financial constraints.
 The Loretto building was sold to the public school system.
 Until it was reopened as a grade school, St. Mary’s was the site of a successful religious education program that served seven parishes including those in Sault Ste.
 Marie, Brimley, Bay Mills and Sugar Island.

 Parish Life: In 1968, the people of St. Mary’s had a bell tower constructed that also served as a shrine to the many missionaries who served the church.
 In 1981, the Tower of History, as the structure came to be known, was given to Le Sault Sainte Marie Historic Sites, which operates the tower as an observation site.